Filed under: Uncategorized

 So what really distinguishes the Amniote egg from the eggs of other tetrapods is the fibrous shell membrane and a host of extra-embryonic membranes.
 What else marked the first amniotes apart from their amphibious cousins?

-The first Amniotes appeared to have smaller, narrower and deeper skulls than other tetrapods.
-A diagnostic feature that is often used to differentiate amphibians from amniotes is the absence in reptiles of an invagination called the “otic notch” which is present behind the eye-orbits in anamniote tetrapods.
-The anamniote-amniote transition also appears to have involved alterations in the musculature of the jaw, elaboration of the tongue, a reduction in the number of movable elements in the skull, strengthening of the ankles and the appearance of more slender bones.
+The first Amniotes had smaller, narrower and deeper skulls than other tetrapods.
+A diagnostic feature that is often used to differentiate amphibians from amniotes is the absence in reptiles of an invagination called the “otic notch” which is present behind the eye-orbits in non-amniote tetrapods.
+The ancestral-tetrapod-to-amniote transition also appears to have involved alterations in the musculature of the jaw, elaboration of the tongue, a reduction in the number of movable elements in the skull, strengthening of the ankles and the appearance of more slender bones.
 All in all, however, the skeletal differences between known basal amniotes and closely related tetrapods are rather minimal.

 A large number of ancient amphibians, very probably including the carboniferous ancestors of amniotes, were armored in heavy dermal plates – the first amniotes appear to have traded these for horny keratinous epidermal scales that cover most of the body (with dermal gastralia on the underside).
 This loss of massy dermal bone lightened the body and made speedier locomotion on land possible.